zaidanammar/pintu-mobile/readme.md

    ```sh
    npm install or yarn install
    ```
-3. Enter your configuration project in `.env.local`, in a module you will work on
+3. Enter your configuration project in `.env`, in a module you will work on
    ```js
    NEXT_PUBLIC_API = 'ENTER YOUR SECRET KEY'
    ```